 Tecnalia Research & Innovation is a private, independent, non-profit applied research center of international excellence.
 TECNALIA is the leading private and independent research and technology organization in Spain and one of the largest in Europe.
 TECNALIA has one goal: to transform knowledge into GDP, meaning wealth to improve people’s quality of life by generating business opportunities for industry.
 TECNALIA is committed to generate major impacts in economic terms, by means of innovation and technological development, addressed by six business divisions covering the economic sectors of Energy, Environment, Industry, Transport, Construction, Health and ICT.

-Centro Ricerche Fiat (CRF), founded in 1978, has the mission to develop and transfer innovative products, processes and methodologies in order to improve the competitiveness of its products.
+Centro Ricerche Fiat (CRF), founded in 1978, and part of the Stellantis N.V.
+Group, a multinational automotive manufacturing corporation formed in 2021, has the mission to develop and transfer innovative products, processes and methodologies in order to improve the competitiveness of its products.
 Through the cooperation with a pan-European and increasingly global network of more than 1700 partners from the industry and academia, CRF conducts collaborative research initiatives at the national and international levels in partnership with all the key public and private stakeholders concerned with Sustainable Mobility, targeting specifically the industrial exploitation of research.

 TREEE is a private company, a leading industrial player operating in the Italian e-waste sector with a supply chain covering every segment from the home delivery of household appliances to the collection, treatment and recycling of electrical waste.
 Since its establishment, the main aim of TREEE is to close the loop and find solutions for the recovery and recycling of different fractions that constitute waste of electrical and electronic equipment, especially for critical raw materials.
 TREEE innovative approach is addressed both to new treatment technologies and to new recycling field for waste fractions.